NateEag/how-i-code/content/caring-for-users.rst

 Having users is necessary but not sufficient to label a program successful.
 A program is only good if it makes the users' lives better.

-As a maker of programs, then, the programmer's primary goal should be to care for each program's users.
+As a maker of programs, then, the programmer's goal should be to care for each program's users.

 How can you do that?